Aarception/Mo-information-security-portfolio/README.md

 It is the only instructive way to show ambiguity is like entropy: constructively it is a positive disruption, otherwise it is a negative constriction.

 I have a 500-page compliance and risk dataset, produced from open source proprietary institutional intelligence of the greatest value.
 A radically efficient compliance and risk oriented methodology in which any single individual can expertly audit any credentialing program or related services with speed and effect.
-A developing primitive that may potentially scale far beyond credential signals.
+A developing primitive that could potentially scale far beyond credential signals.
 I may just open a 'boutique' Compliance service that differentiates from the competition through regulatory expertise. ✔️

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*